How to Do Tummy Time

 For at least the first 4 months, always put your baby to sleep on the back snugly swaddled with white noise playing nearby.
-The sound will keep her calmer (less likely to fidget and roll), and the swaddling will make it harder for her to flip over.
+The sound will keep Baby calmer (less likely to fidget and roll), and the swaddling will make it harder for your baby to flip over.
 (FYI, Happiest Baby's SNOO Smart Sleeper is the only baby bed that prevents accidental rolling, via its clip-in swaddle.
 It also keeps your baby calm, by intelligently providing the right level of white noise and womb-like motion to soothe fussing.)

 When to Start Tummy Time